-Both TRE and ATOP are exceptionally great collections of short stories for high school classroom libraries.
-But pass on Jessica Spotswood’s novels!
-I especially love The Cahill Witch Chronicles, and Wild Swans (read our full review here).
+Both TRE and ATOP are exceptional collections of short stories for high school classroom libraries.
+Be sure to check out Jessica Spotswood’s novels too!
+I especially love The Cahill Witch Chronicles, and Wild Swans (read my full review here).

 Black Enough: Stories of Being Young and Black in America

 Some of the best short stories assembled by National Book Award Winner, Ibi Zboi, are a must-have for every classroom library.
 Representation matters and this book provides a vital mirror, or window for students.
 The point of view of black kids on every spectrum, be it socio-economic, gender, sexuality, or environment, are celebrated in these 17 stories.